RV Upgrades That Made Our Camper Feel Like Home! August 4, 2019

 Water is a precious commodity.
-In fact in our camper, where we have 200 watts solar power and 4500 watts in generators, fresh water is our limiting factor.
+In fact in our camper, where we have 300 watts of solar power and 4500 watts in generators, freshwater is our limiting factor.

 Since military showers are a must (rinse, lather, wash, repeat), being able to quickly turn the water on and off was important to conserving water.

 Our factory-installed camper wasted a lot of water because you had to turn the knobs each time you wanted the water on or off.

 Our new Oxygenics showerhead has a simple button that you click to turn the flow of water on or off.